vkhazin/multicloud-courseware/content/multi-cloud-paas/lab-pcf-paas.md

 1. Open a browser to [PWS Pivotal Web Services ](https://run.pivotal.io)
 2. Create a new account to get a Cloud Foundry Organization and Space
+1. Create an organization, unfortunately, it will ask for a phone number to verify
+1. Without creating an organization, deployment will fail
 3. Login into Aws Cloud9 environment we have used in the previous labs from the Aws [console](https://console.aws.amazon.com/)
 4. Install cf `cli` on Amazon Linux:
 5. ```